 Lehi's earliest vision likely stood at the beginning of his own record.
-Nephi recounts that "as [Lehi] prayed unto the Lord, there came a pillar of fire and dwelt upon a rock before him; and he saw and heard much; . . .
-And it came to pass that he returned to his own house at Jerusalem; and he cast himself upon his bed, being overcome with the Spirit and the things which he had seen" (1:6-7).
+Nephi recounts that "as [Lehi] prayed unto the Lord, there came a pillar of fire and dwelt upon a rock before him; and he saw and heard much.
+And it came to pass that he returned to his own house at Jerusalem; and he cast himself upon his bed, being overcome with the Spirit and the things which he had seen" (1 Nephi 1:6-7).

 That Lehi's experience constituted a vision grows out of the emphasis on what he saw.
-Remarkably, while Nephi repeats nothing of the vision's content, it certainly must have included Lehi's calling as a prophet.
-And it is reasonable that some of the content of this vision coincided with what Lehi saw immediately thereafter in the vision of the book.
-Nephi possibly thought that juxtaposing the two visions would indicate corresponding content.
-48 We come to this view when we realize that Nephi must have abbreviated as much as possible, owing to the difficulty of inscribing on metal plates.
+Remarkably, while Nephi repeats nothing of

-Nephi opens his summary of Lehi's second vision, the vision of the book, by picturing what Lehi saw when he was caught away by the Spirit: "And being thus overcome with the Spirit, he was carried away in a vision, even that he saw the heavens open, and he thought he saw God sitting upon his throne, surrounded with numberless concourses of angels" (1:8).49 Lehi then saw "One descending out of the midst of heaven" and "twelve others following him" (1:9-10).
-Nephi continues: "The first came and stood before my father, and gave unto him a book, and bade him that he should read....
+Nephi opens his summary of Lehi's second vision, the vision of the book, by picturing what Lehi saw when he was caught away by the Spirit: "And being thus overcome with the Spirit, he was carried away in a vision, even that he saw the heavens open, and he thought he saw God sitting upon his throne, surrounded with numberless concourses of angels" (1 Nephi 1:8).
+Lehi then saw "One descending out of the midst of heaven" and "twelve others following him" (1 Nephi 1:9-10).
+Nephi continues, "The first came and stood before my father, and gave unto him a book, and bade him that he should read. . . .
 And he read, saying: Wo, wo, unto Jerusalem, for I have seen thine abominations!
-Yea, and many things did my father read concerning Jerusalem-that it should be destroyed, and the inhabitants thereof; . . . and many should be carried away captive into Babylon" (1:11, 13).
+Yea, and many things did my father read concerning Jerusalem-that it should be destroyed, and the inhabitants thereof; . . . and many should be carried away captive into Babylon" (1 Nephi 1:11, 13).

 This passage captures the warning of Lehi's vision: Jerusalem had become iniquitous and was to be ravaged.
-This warning, of course, formed the core of the messages of contemporary prophets at Jerusalem.50 Although Nephi does not allude to it here, at some point Lehi had also learned about the approaching redemption through the Messiah, for Nephi's tight summary of Lehi's later preaching reads: "And

-[Lehi] testified that the things which he saw and heard, and also the things which he read in the book, manifested plainly of the coming of a Messiah, and also the redemption of the world" (1:19).
+This warning, of course, formed the core of the messages of contemporary prophets at Jerusalem.
+50 Although Nephi does not allude to it here, at some point Lehi had also learned about the approaching Redemption through the Messiah, for Nephi's tight summary of Lehi's later preaching reads: "And [Lehi] testified that the things which he saw and heard, and also the things which he read in the book, manifested plainly of the coming of a Messiah, and also the redemption of the world" (1 Nephi 1:19).

-In narrating his father's third vision, Nephi includes words of divine assurance as well as forewarning: "The Lord spake unto my father, yea, even in a dream, and said unto him: Blessed art thou Lehi, because of the things which thou hast done; and because thou hast been faithful and declared unto this people the things which I commanded thee, behold, they seek to take away thy life" (2:1).
-In this same vision the Lord also charged Lehi to leave Jerusalem, the first step in a very long journey that would take him halfway around the world: "The Lord commanded my father, even in a dream, that he should take his family and depart into the wilderness" (2:2).
-Lehi's response to this command eventually led him and his family to a distant land of promise, the Americas.
+In narrating his father's third vision, Nephi includes words of divine assurance as well as forewarning: "The Lord spake unto my father, yea, even in a dream, and said unto him: Blessed art thou Lehi, because of the things which thou hast done; and because thou hast been faithful and declared unto this people the things which I commanded thee, behold, they seek to take away thy life" (1 Nephi 2:1).
+In this same vision the Lord also charged Lehi to leave Jerusalem, the first step in a very long journey that would take him halfway around the world: "The Lord commanded my father, even in a dream, that he should take his family and depart into the wilderness" (1 Nephi 2:2).
+Lehi's response to this command eventually led him and his family to a distant land of promise: the Americas.